dh-notes/dhnotes/pages/journals.md

 notes, review articles, theoretical essays, and book reviews relevant for comparative research.

+[**Journal of Cultural Analytics**](http://culturalanalytics.org/) is a new open-access journal dedicated to the computational study of culture.
+Its aim is to promote high quality scholarship that intervenes in contemporary debates about the study of culture using computational and quantitative methods.

 [**Journal of Data Mining and Digital Humanities**](http://jdmdh.episciences.org/) is concerned with the intersection of computing and the disciplines of the humanities, with tools provided by